 descriptors) that influence the water sector by the year 2040 were

-identified and some potential developments in the future are formulated.
+identified and some potential developments in the future were formulated.

 The final scenarios are some consistent combinations of the descriptors